JojOatXGME/utl/README.md

 To-do
 -----

-  * Implement a more generic version of `utl::Arguments::getNextArgument()`.
-The function should accept a second parameter which specifies a reader.

   * Don't use the legacy `printf` functions to format log messages.
 Use a type safe implementation with templates.